Gross Net Salary Calculator Germany

 You have three alternatives for health insurance, each of which has an impact on your final income:

 • Statutory or Public - Public health insurance system.
-Long-term care insurance is also covered by public health insurance (Pflegeversicherung).
+Long-term care insurance (Pflegeversicherung) is also covered by public health insurance.
 The amount paid for health insurance is equally divided between employers and employees.

 • Private (no subsidy) - Private health insurance where the employee bears the whole cost.